ansible/ansible-documentation/docs/docsite/rst/community/secure_development_practices.rst

 * Follow `SLSA Level 1 or higher <https://slsa.dev/spec/v1.0/levels>`__ practices for build artifact provenance.
 * Execute builds in hosted, ephemeral environments and generate provenance metadata alongside artifacts.
 * Sign all releases with project-controlled keys.
-* Collection should be built using automation (ie GitHub Action or Zuul) triggered by Git Tag events.
+* Collections should be built using automation, such as GitHub Actions or Zuul, and triggered by Git tag events.
 Do not build manually.
 * Enable `GitHub immutable releases <https://docs.github.com/en/code-security/concepts/supply-chain-security/immutable-releases>`_.

 Project security posture